mattdesl/tween-ticker/README.md

 - `delay` in time units, default 0
 - `duration` in time units, default 0
 - `ease` is a string (lookup for the `eases` passed at constructor) or an [ease function](https://www.npmjs.org/package/eases)
+- `onComplete` called when the tween is complete
+- `onStart` called when the tween is started
+- `onUpdate` called when the tween is updated

 Any other properties will be tweened if *they are consistent with `element`* and also if they are a `number` or [an array](https://www.npmjs.org/package/an-array).